InterAct-VideoQA/InterAct-VideoQA.github.io/InterActVideoQA/README.md

 This project contains the source code for the [InterAct-VideoQA](https://interact-videoqa.github.io/InterActVideoQA/).

 # Cite
-If you find eTraM useful for your work please cite:
+If you find InterActVideoQA useful for your work please cite:
 ```

 ```